Anagh72/Anagh72.github.io/index.md

  Reach me at achatto4 [at] jh [dot] edu, or check [Contact](/contact) for further information.

- I am always eager to collaborate on new research projects, exchange ideas and broaden my horizons.
-If you’re interested in working together, please reach out via email!
+I am constantly enthusiastic about joining forces on fresh research projects, exchanging ideas, and expanding my perspectives.
+If you're interested in collaborating, feel free to get in touch with me via email!

 ---
 <!--